-There are a couple of main reasons why women experience foot pain during pregnancy.
-Due to the natural weight gain during pregnancy, a woman’s centre of gravity is completely altered.
-This causes a new weight-bearing stance with added pressure to the knees and feet.
-Another factor is the naturally released hormones that prepare the body for child birth also cause relaxation of the ligaments in the feet.
-Women often find they need to go up a shoe size as they current footwear is feeling a little snug!
+There are a few main reasons why pregnant women experience pain in the foot and ankle.
+Due to the natural weight gain during pregnancy, a woman’s centre of gravity is completely changed.
+This causes a new weight-bearing stance with added stress to the knees, legs and feet.
+Another factor is the naturally released hormones that prepares the body for childbirth which also causes relaxation of the ligaments in the hips and feet.
+Swelling within the feet and ankles causes a pressure type of pain too.
+Other skin and toenail complaints can occur too.

-The most common foot problems that Podiatrists see with pregnancy is over-pronation (flattening of the arch), oedema (swelling) and development of ingrown toenails.
+The most common foot problems that podiatrists see with pregnancy is:

 Over-pronation is when the arch will flatten out which can occur when a person will stand for long periods and their feet roll inward when walking.
-This can create stress or inflammation on the plantar fascia, the fibrous band of tissue that runs from the heel to the forefoot.
+This can create stress or inflammation on the plantar fascia (plantar fasciitis), the fibrous band of tissue that runs from the heel to the forefoot.
 Pain can be felt in the foot and ankle, the legs, or the arches of the feet.

 Management of foot pain from over-pronation:

-- Supportive shoes with a good arch support and cushioning
+- Supportive shoes with good arch support and cushioning

-- Customised foot orthotics to reduce strain on the feet
+- Custom foot orthotics to reduce strain on the feet

 - Exercises to work on strength and stability of the core foot muscles

 Oedema or swelling normally occurs in the latter part of pregnancy and results from the extra fluid pooling in the extremities, particularly the legs and feet.
-It is visible to see the swelling and will feel as though the skin is being pulled.
+It is visible to see the changes and will feel as though the skin is being pulled.
 High blood pressure as well as blood pressure changes are a risk factor for this.
-The enlarging uterus puts pressure on the blood vessels in the pelvis and legs causing returning circulation to slow down.
+The enlarging uterus from the growing baby puts pressure on the blood vessels in the pelvis and legs causing returning circulation to slow down.
 Many women will notice that when their feet are swollen, they can become purplish or pale in colour.

 Management of swelling in the feet: